6 Echinacea Benefits (& How To Add It To Your Routine)

 Possible side effects

-The most common side effects that may occur while using echinacea are nausea, vomiting, stomach pain, diarrhea, fever, sore throat, muscle pain, headache, dizziness, confusion, insomnia and/or an unpleasant taste in the mouth.
+The most common side effects of echinacea include nausea, vomiting, stomach pain, diarrhea, fever, sore throat, muscle pain, headache, dizziness, confusion, insomnia, or an unpleasant taste in the mouth.

-Some people may also have allergic reactions may also occur, such as itching and worsening of asthma attacks.
+Allergic reactions may also occur, such as itching or worsening asthma symptoms.